dddrrreee/cs240lx-25spr/labs/12-memcheck-trap-II/README.md

 This is based on a suggestion from Joseph Shetaye!

-Your memtrace code makes it not-to-bad to make code run non-device backwards in terms of registers.
+Your memtrace code makes it not-to-bad to run code backwards.

 Basic idea:
   1. When you run forward append the registers and changed values in a log.
   2. At the end, iterate over the log backwards restoring the registers and memory to their original values.
-  3. During step 2: make sure you check that the current values of memory and registers are the same as the "post" values stored in the log.
-If they do not match: either your code has a bug or there is some non-determinism you didn't anticipate.
-Or both!

 A bit more detail.